Health Information Act FAQ

 • Community care organisations and retail pharmacies.

-What types of data are covered under the HIB?
+What types of data are covered under the HIA?

 • Administrative Data: Includes patient demographics, contact details, and service usage information.